-Books by Rabindranath Tagore
+Ideas of Rabindranath Tagore

 Much of Tagore's ideology, as is revealed in his writings comes from the teaching of the Upanishads and from his own beliefs that God can be found through personal purity and service to others.
 He stressed on the need for new world order based on translational values and ideas, the unity consciousness.
 Politically active in India, Tagore was a supporter of Mahatma Gandhi, but warned of the dangers of nationalistic thought.
 Unable to gain ideological support to his views, he retired into relative solitude.
 And during this solitude he travelled widely and produced a number of travel accounts, which are the treasures of the Indian Literature.
-A genius Rabindranath Tagore is considered as one of the famous luminaries of Indian Literary World.
+A genius, Rabindranath Tagore is considered as one of the famous luminaries of Indian Literary World.
 Tagore’s books are one kind of assets.
 His works testimonies the Bengali culture tradition and social life of the contemporary.

 Tagore wrote eight novels and four novellas.
 Among them 'Gora' raises the question regarding Indian identity.
 This book is set amidst a political background.
 Gora is a social chronicle depicting the entire Bengali society in a harmonious way and at the same time raising a protest against the social taboos.
-"Rajarshi", "Chaturanga", "Shesher Kobita", "Char Odhay", "Noukadubi" and "The home and the World (Ghare Bairte) are also important.
-Within the political background of pre independence, Ghare baire is a social drama depicting the extramarital relationship of the woman protagonist.
-The heroine in Jogajog is torn between her pity for the sinking fortunes of her progressive and compassionate elder brother and his foil: her exploitative, rakish, and patriarchical husband.
-In Chokher Bali Tagore records 20th century Bengali society.
+"Rajarshi", "Chaturanga", "Shesher Kobita", "Char Odhay", "Noukadubi" and "The home and the World" (Ghare Baire) are also important novels of Tagore.
+Within the political background of pre independence, "Ghare baire" is a social drama depicting the extramarital relationship of the woman protagonist.
+In the novel "Jogajog", the woman is torn between her pity for the sinking fortunes of her progressive and compassionate elder brother and his foil: her exploitative, rakish and patriarchical husband.
+In "Chokher Bali", Tagore records 20th century Bengali society.

 Tagore wrote plays like "Chitra", "Dak Ghor", "Chitrangada", "Raja and Valmiki-Pratibha".
 "Chitra" is a famous one act play.
-His "The king of the dark chambers" also known as "Red Oleanders" reverberates the very rhythm of unearthly and personal stimulation of the individual in their eternal quest for beauty.
+His "The King of the dark Chamber" also known as "Raktakarobi" or "Red Oleanders" reverberates the very rhythm of unearthly and personal stimulation of the individual in their eternal quest for beauty.